Generic Name and Formulations:

-<6yrs: not recommended. ≥6yrs: apply to dry hair until hair and scalp are thoroughly wet.
+<6yrs: not established. ≥6yrs: apply to dry hair until hair and scalp are thoroughly wet.
 Let hair dry naturally (do not use blow dryer or other heat source).
-Shampoo and rinse after 8–12 hours; remove dead lice and eggs with nit comb.
+Shampoo and rinse after 8–12hrs; remove dead lice and eggs with nit comb.
 May repeat once after 7–9 days.
 Wash hands after application.
 Wash or dryclean bedding or clothing appropriately.

 For use on scalp only.
 Remove if irritation occurs, may reapply if irritation subsides; discontinue if irritation recurs.
 Avoid eyes.
 Product is flammable; keep away from heat and flame (including smoking, hair dryers, electric curlers).
 Pregnancy (Cat.B).
 Nursing mothers.

 Stinging, irritation, chemical burns.

 - Adhering to Cytoreductive Therapy Use May Improve Outcomes in Polycythemia Vera

 - FDA, EU Approvals Sought for Split Dose Regimen of Daratumumab for Multiple Myeloma

 - Alternate Dosing of Ruxolitinib May Alleviate Anemia in Myelofibrosis

 - Hope, Gratitude, and Spirituality: What They Mean to Cancer Patients

 - Combined Digital Screening Best for Detecting Breast Cancers

 - NCCIH HerbList App Launched to Provide Information on Herbal Products